nadchif/sabbath-school-lessons/README.md

   -c, --count             Amount of lessons in quarter.
 Typically 13 but can be more     [required]  [default: 13] -t, --title             Title of the quarterly in target language                      [required] -d, --description       Description of the quarterly in target language                [required] -h, --human-date        Human readable date of quarterly.
 Ex.
-Fourth quarter of 2016   [required] -u, --teacher-comments  Include teacher comments                                       [default: false] -i, --inside-story      Inside story                                                   [default: true] -k, --lesson-cover      Create lesson cover placeholder images                         [default: false]
+Fourth quarter of 2016   [required]- -u, --teacher-comments  Include teacher comments                                       [default: false] -i, --inside-story      Inside story                                                   [default: true] -k, --lesson-cover      Create lesson cover placeholder images                         [default: false]